Mariaclaresse/Sabelino_DogBreeds_Classification_FinalProject/README.md

 - **GitHub**: [@Mariaclaresse](https://github.com/Mariaclaresse)
 - **Program**: BS Information Technology (BSIT)
 - **Institution**: Caraga State University Cabadbaran Campus
-- **Project Type**: Final Project
+- **Project Type**: Mobile App Development
 - **Completion Date**: December 2025
 - **Email**: onilebas.mariaclaresse@gmail.com

 ## 🙏 Acknowledgments

-- **Dataset**: Custom collected dog breed images from various sources
+- **Framework**:  Flutter and Dart team
-- **Framework**: TensorFlow/Keras team
+- **ML Framework**: TensorFlow/Keras team
+- **Backend**: Firebase
-- **Inspiration**: AI applications in pet and animal recognition
+- **Inspiration**: AI applications in pet and animal recognition and identification
-- **Support**: Course instructors, mentors, and online ML communities
+- **Support**: Course instructors, mentors, and developer community

 ## 💬 Support & Contact

-For questions or issues:
+For questions, issues, or feature requests:
 - 📧 [GitHub Issues](https://github.com/Mariaclaresse/Sabelino_DogBreeds_Classification_FinalProject/issues)
 - 💬 [GitHub Discussions](https://github.com/Mariaclaresse/Sabelino_DogBreeds_Classification_FinalProject/discussions)
+- 📧 Email: onilebas.mariaclaresse@gmail.com

 ## ⭐ If You Found This Helpful

-- Star ⭐ the repository to show support
+- Star ⭐ this repository if you find it helpful
-- Fork 🔀 to experiment or improve the project
+- Fork 🔀 to contribute or experiment
-- Share 📢 with friends, classmates, or colleagues
+- Share 📢 with friends and colleagues
-- Contribute 🤝 by suggesting improvements or adding features
+- Contribute 🤝 with feature suggestions or improvements
-- Follow 👥 for updates on new models and features
+- Follow 👥 for updates and new features

 ---

-**Thank you for exploring the PawScan project! 🐾✨**
+**Thank you for using PawScan! 🐾✨**

 *Classifying dog breeds with AI, one paw at a time!* 🐶🦴